BomBefok/MeshcoreInsights/README.md

 ## Contributing

-Pull requests are welcome.
+Feature requests are welcome.
 Please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/my-feature`)
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ---